hayfa66/hayfa66-Airline-Passenger-Satisfaction/README.md

  1. Question 1 : Is there a relation between any of the satisfaction levels and the overall Satisfaction ?

- 2. Question 2 : Does the biology Factors like age , gender and Hours spent on flight affect the overall Satisfaction ?
+ 2. Question 2 : Does the biological Factors like age , gender and Hours spent on flight affect the overall Satisfaction ?

  3. Question 3 : Does the in-flight entertainment is specified for a certain age ?